hamstar/Wikimate/GOVERNANCE.md

 # Governance

+This page contains guidelines for current and prospective maintainers.

+## Process transparency and contributor onboarding

 The Wikimate project strives for a transparent and welcoming maintenance process.
-Below are some guidelines for current and prospective maintainers.
-Anyone is welcome to propose changes to this document via issues or pull requests.
+Discussions are expected to happen in public channels, via issues or pull requests, including proposals to change this document or the [contribution guidelines](CONTRIBUTING.md).

 Regular contributors are to be given collaborator status (which includes commit access, the ability to merge PRs, make releases, etc.).